Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors

-In this study, the objective is to control CAVs to operate within a suitable spacing that is neither too small, leading to collisions, nor too large, reducing traffic efficiency, while minimizing energy consumption.
-To achieve this objective, the standard regularized DeePC formulation is employed as our cost function.
+In this study, the objective is to control CAVs to operate within a suitable spacing that is neither too small, leading to collisions, nor too large, reducing traffic efficiency, while minimizing energy consumption when HDVs have diverse driving behaviors.

-where the slack variable $\sigma _{y}$ with the sufficiently large weight coefficient $\lambda _{y}$ can force DeePC to accurately capture the non-linear dynamics of the mixed traffic flow; the two-norm penalty on $g$ with the weight coefficient $\lambda _{g}$ can avoid over-fitting; the two-norm penalty on $y_{k}$ with the weight coefficient $Q$ can make sure the following CAVs operating close to equilibrium states (e.g., $\widetilde{y}_{v} = v-v^{*} = v-r_{v}$), which actually are velocity and spacing references ($r_{v}=v^{*},r_{s}=s^{*}$) calculated based on \cite{jin2016optimal}; since $y_{k}$ is consisted of error states for velocity ($\widetilde{y}_{v}$) and spacing ($\widetilde{y}_{s}$), which also guarantees the safety and traffic efficiency; and the two-norm penalty on $u_{k}$ with the weight coefficient $R$ can ensure the control input as small as possible \cite{chen2022data,coulson2019data}.

-Although Eq. (\ref{eq_cost1}) can by and large satisfy the aforementioned objective, it is unlikely that following a specific velocity and spacing reference, can achieve optimal performance for eco-driving, especially under the dynamic traffic environment.
-Controlling a CAV at a significant distance from the PV and following the PV's velocity is deemed unreasonable, particularly when there are sudden and significant changes in the PV's velocity.
-Besides, $\Vert u_{k} \Vert _{R}^{2}$ does not directly represent vehicle's energy consumption level which is a crucial factor for eco-driving.
+The conventional logic to achieve this objective is, using a pre-defined reference $(v^{*},s^{*})$ to regulate the trajectory, adding a power term into the cost function to optimize energy consumption, and then tuning weighting parameters to balance the trade-off between the above two cost terms.
+However, pre-defined speed and spacing reference trajectories may be helpful when system dynamics are deterministic \cite{yamashita2016reference}.
+Yet, they can limit optimization performance in situations where system dynamics vary due to diverse human drivers.
+Particularly, it is unlikely that following specific velocity and spacing references can achieve optimal eco-driving performance, especially in dynamic traffic environments.
+Furthermore, controlling a CAV at a significant distance from the PV and following the velocity $(v^{*})$ of the PV is deemed unreasonable, particularly when sudden and significant changes occur.